 Amy obtained her Bachelor of Science in 2009 from the University of Louisville, where she majored in Sociology and minored in Psychology.
-She began working at Our Lady of Peace, an acute inpatient psychiatric hospital treating adolescent patients with developmental and/or intellectual disabilities, developmental trauma, etc. Many of these adolescents struggled with self-injury and physical aggression.
+She began working at Our Lady of Peace, an acute inpatient psychiatric hospital treating adolescent patients with developmental and/or intellectual disabilities, developmental trauma, etc. Many of these adolescents struggled with emotion dysregulation resulting in behaviors such as self-injury, sexually acting out, verbal and physical aggression.
 In 2012, Amy began working as a counselor in community mental health at Seven Counties Services.
-She provided in-home therapy to children with emotional and behavioral challenges.
+She provided in-home therapy to children and families struggling with emotion dysregulation and behavioral challenges.
 Amy completed her Master of Arts in Behavior Analysis from Ball State University and became a Licensed Behavior Analyst in 2013.
-At this time, she began working as an LBA, providing in-home behavior supports for Autistic individuals receiving the Michelle P. Waiver, a Medicaid home-and community-based program.
+At this time, she began working as an LBA, providing in-home behavior supports for individuals receiving the Michelle P. Waiver, a Medicaid home-and community-based program.
+These primary diagnoses were Autism, ADHD, Fetal Alcohol and Down Syndrome.
+In addition to the waiver, she also served children in the foster care system with Autism, Reactive Attachment Disorder and/or developmental trauma.
 Amy then returned to graduate school to pursue a Master of Marriage & Family Therapy from Campbellsville University and extensive training in Dialectical Behavior Therapy (DBT).

 Amy provides a safe, non-judgmental and validating environment where the client and therapist are equal collaborators.
 Together, they work to determine goals and the best treatment approaches for the client’s specific needs.
 This fosters a strong therapeutic alliance, essential for effective therapy.
 As a part of the neurodivergent and LGBTQ+ community, Amy understands the unique strengths and struggles, as well as the importance of affirming care.
 She utilizes the evidenced-based treatment of Dialectical Behavior Therapy (DBT) with a framework consisting of interpersonal, attachment, and family systems to treat a range of issues such as: